 US, India agree to expand multilateral security partnership

-NEW DELHI (AP) — The top diplomats of India and the United States pledged Wednesday to expand their multilateral security partnership, underscoring the deepening of ties between two countries concerned over China’s growing influence in the region.
+The top diplomats of India and the United States have pledged to expand their multilateral security partnership, underscoring the deepening of ties between two countries concerned over China’s growing influence in the region.

 Anti Vaxxer Naomi Wolf Joins Trump’s Doomed Tech Suit